SergeyMi37/isc-apptools/README.md

 IRISAPP>write ##class(App.msg).man("App.security).LockDown")

 Increase system security to LockDown
 The method disables services and applications as in LockDown.
-Deletes the areas "DOCBOOK", "ENSDEMO", "SAMPLES" The method enables auditing and configures registration of all events in the portal, except for switching the log and modification of system properties
+Deletes the namespaces "DOCBOOK", "ENSDEMO", "SAMPLES" The method enables auditing and configures registration of all events in the portal, except for switching the log and modification of system properties
 For all predefined users, change the password and change the properties as in LockDown